 The STREAMS program enriches youths’ experience and knowledge of marine conservation and STEM through youth-directed projects and inquiry, career explorations and collaborative expert partnerships.

-The STREAMS program is designed to introduce youth to a multitude of activities that integrate Science, Technology, Robotics, Engineering, Arts and Mathematics with SCUBA (STREAMS) curriculum.
+The STREAMS program is designed to introduce girls between the ages of 9 and 17 to a multitude of activities that integrate Science, Technology, Robotics, Engineering, Arts and Mathematics with SCUBA (STREAMS) curriculum.
 This program focuses primarily on three of the nine core technologies (i.e., structural, mechanical and electrical) with some exposure to optical, biotechnical, thermal and fluid technologies and how they integrate to create the Sea Perch.
 Program participants will build underwater remote operate vehicles with video recording capabilities.
 Using the device, participants will have an opportunity to engage in introductory underwater archeology and study the biodiversity of ecosystems, such as reef behavior.

 - Provide students in the Baltimore region with a comprehensive integrated STEM and SCUBA experience.

 - Cultivate environmental stewardship within the youth population

 - Increase the presence and achievement of minority students engaged in STEM activities.

 - Increase the number of students who enroll in college to pursue a degree in STEM.